rjraya/rjraya.github.io/_posts/2020-10-29-scala-nonsense.markdown

 categories: scala
 ---

 Here I collect some Scala nonsense.
+For a list of things that will make you a master of such non-sense see the [Scala levels][levels].

 # [Case classes][case-classes]